Hire Dedicated WordPress Developer Learn more

 No SSL Encryption

 Most people don’t want their private information to be in public.
 Encryption is key to the safety of user data but also indicates that you care for web security.
 Current browsers raise the alarm if the website has out-of-date SSL certificates.
 Google Chrome tags pages as unsafe which lack encryption in submission forms.

 Unprofessional Web Design

 Poor web design shows that you are not serious about your business as well as the image of the business in public.
 Make sure the color scheme is right, the website is uncluttered and easy to navigate.
-A good professional web design might cost some money but is well worth the investment.
+A good professional WordPress Website might cost some money but is well worth the investment.

 Low Quality Content